gnf0/isochrone/README.md

 What makes the methods used here unique?

 - Scale to continent size
-- High percision and resolution
+- High percision and resolution (isochrone borders accurace within 4.7 miles at resolution 6 and ~11 miles at resolution 5)
 - Not based on a specific carriers geographic service areas
 - Not based on historical transit data